 - Be on the second page of Google.

-- Permanently invest in PPC campaigns because you are unable to rank for important business terms.
+- Permanently investing in PPC campaigns because they fail to rank for terms important to the business.

-- Make a sale when the prospect does not see authority in your brand, since you have not produced any content on a topic of interest.
+- Make a sale when the prospect does not see authority in your brand, since you have not produced any content on a topic that interests him.

-- Having to produce content after content, every day, when there is no SEO strategy for content production evergreen.
+- Having to produce content after content, every day, when you don’t have an SEO strategy for evergreen content production.

-- Run after traffic from social networks or activation (push, newsletter, WhatsApp, etc.) every month for not being well positioned in searches.
+- Running after social media traffic or activation (push, newsletter, WhatsApp, etc.) every month for not ranking well in search.

-I could go on and on and on but you got the message.
+I could go on for topics and more topics but you get the message.

 SEO takes work, but it also works.

-For all objections there is at least one good argument to convince that SEO is a good investment, especially in the long run.
+For every objection there is at least one good argument to convince that SEO is a good investment, especially in the long run.